rosakettumaki/roller_coaster_story/README.md

 Build an article about the new roller coaster that is set to surpass all others in the world in the three main categories: speed, length, and height.

-This story was created as a coursework project at Columbia Journalism School, with a primary focus on the workflow—how to develop a data-driven idea, find and clean the data, visualize it, and build a webpage within a limited timeframe.
+This story was created as a coursework project at Columbia Journalism School, with a primary focus on the workflow: How to develop a data-driven idea, find and clean the data, visualize it, and build a webpage within a limited timeframe.
 Since this process was new to me, I chose a topic with straightforward data that still holds journalistic significance.
 I wanted to ensure I had enough time for each step, as managing a data-driven workflow that is a bit differend from a traditional text-only story.

 ***Tech stack used:***